New In

 3. Apply the paint

-Thanks to its thickness, chalky paint is one of the easiest paints to apply to furniture.
+Thanks to its thickness, chalk based furniture paint is one of the easiest paints to apply to furniture.
 Once you've opened the tin, give it a stir to ensure the consistency is flawless.
 Then, dip your brush in and apply the paint straight over the surface.

 Don't be afraid to move the brush in every direction all over the piece.
 This part doesn't have to be neat or precise, you just need to get the paint on there.